avilabiel/node-slate/source/includes/customers.md

 This endpoint updates information for a specific customer's address.

 <aside class=notice>
-You can pass any field from Customer's Address here, it's not necessarly to send all its fields.
+You can pass any Address' fields here, it's not necessarly to send all its fields.
 </aside>

 #### HTTP Request